karlo-babic/paradigms-test/testing.md

 <p align="center"><img src="https://raw.githubusercontent.com/karlo-babic/paradigms/main/img/sierpinski_triangle.png"></p>

+#### Assignment 1
+- Use this loop instruction to explore the Pascal's triangle variations: `for I in 1..10 do {Browse {GenericPascal Op I}} end`
+- Try variations with operations: subtraction, multiplication, etc.
+    - Why does multiplication give a triangle with all zeroes?
+    - Make a new multiplication function that will avoid the problem above.

 ## 9. Concurrency
 - Concurrency allows several independant activities to execute at their own pace.
 - Difference between concurrency and parallelism: